Types Of Centrifugal Pumps

 5. Mixed Flow Centrifugal Pumps

-6. Self-priming Centrifugal Pumps
+6. Self-Priming Centrifugal Pumps

 7. Submersible Centrifugal Pumps